ParitoshDadhich/ParitoshDadhich/README.md

-### Hey there, I'm Paritosh Dadhich! 👋
+### Hi there 👋 :pray:

-I’m <b>[Binu Kumar](https://www.binu.live)</b>.
-I am a <b>Full Stack Developer</b> from India :india:.
-I have <b>1+ years</b> of experience working in the software engineering domain.
-I have contributed to open source projects like <b><a href="https://github.com/covid19india/covid19india-react">covid19India</a></b>, <b><a href="https://github.com/Hacker0x01/react-datepicker">react-datepicker</a></b>, <b><a href="https://github.com/bradtraversy/design-resources-for-developers">bradtraversy/design-resources-for-developers</a></b>.

-I'm a Tech Enthusiastic, Coder, Content Writer, Social Worker, Motivator, and Mentor student for improving their skill sets.
+I’m <b>[Paritosh Dadhich](https://www.linkedin.com/in/paritosh-dadhich-391800174/)</b> a Tech Enthusiastic, Coder, Technical - Content Writer, Social Worker, Motivator, and Mentor student for improving their skill sets.
 I have good knowledge of Data Structures & Algorithms and computer science core subjects.
 I believe choices make us who we are.

-I'm a third-year Computer Science undergraduate who likes to work as a Software Developer and contribute his skills and knowledge.
-I'm a Content Writer and was working as a Teaching Assistant at Coding Ninjas India.
+I've worked as a Teaching Assistant at Coding Ninjas India.
 I also worked as a Campus Ambassador at Coding Ninjas India and a Transition Readiness - Academic Support Volunteer at Make A Difference.

 ## I'm a third-year Computer Science Undergraduate!